Optimize

 Summary of Costs, Potential Savings, and Recommendations

-The Optimize Overview tab highlights your optimization opportunities, showing your total spend over the past 30 days, the total monthly potential savings, and the number of open Recommendations.
+The Overview tab highlights your optimization opportunities, showing your total spend over the past 30 days, the total monthly potential savings, and the number of open Recommendations.

 You can group the open Recommendations by different Dimensions, such as Account, Region, or Service, including Custom Dimensions your organization has defined, such as Team or Product.